sourcebroker/deployer-extended-database/README.rst

             ]
          );

-Mind that because the db_* settings for all server will be the same then you can make the 'db_databases' setting global and put it out of server configurations.
+Mind that because the db_* settings for all hosts will be the same then you can make the 'db_databases' setting global and put it out of host configurations.
 Look for below example where we simplified the config.

 deploy.php file:
 ::